 - A complaint is already going through a court or tribunal.

-- A complainant is acting in an unreasonable manner (we are using our unreasonable behaviour procedure)
+- A complainant is acting in an unreasonable manner and we are using our unacceptable behaviour protocol.

 - We suspect or have evidence that the complaint is based on false information.

 We recognise that some people who wish to complain may need support in doing so.